-- A Pharmacist is a person registered with the General Pharmaceutical Council and permitted to work as a pharmacist in the UK. - "Member of Public" means all those to whom promotion may be directed other than Professional Keepers of Animals, Veterinary Professionals, Suitably Qualified Persons (SQPs), SQP students or Pharmacists as defined in Clause 1.3 above. - Distributors of Animal Medicines means all intermediaries involved in supply and retail of veterinary medicines. - 1.4 "Participant" refers to NOAH member companies, and to those non-member companies who have agreed to abide by this Code. - 1.5 "SPC" means the Summary of Product Characteristics of a Marketing Authorisation. - "Data Sheet" means the traditional data sheet which is an abbreviated form of the SPC and contains all the essential information for the prescriber which is consistent with the SPC.
-Any changes to the SPC must, within 30 calendar days of approval by the relevant regulatory authority, be reflected in the Data Sheet, in the online NOAH Compendium of Data Sheets, in the next printed edition of the NOAH Compendium and in any printed copies of the datasheet issued to the prescriber subsequent to the change in the SPC.
+- A "Suitably Qualified Person (SQP) student" is a student studying a qualification that once obtained, deems them eligible for entry onto a register of Suitably Qualified Persons. - A "Pharmacist" is a person registered with the General Pharmaceutical Council and permitted to work as a pharmacist in the UK. - "Member of Public" means all those to whom promotion may be directed other than Professional Keepers of Animals, Veterinary Professionals, Suitably Qualified Persons (SQPs), SQP students or Pharmacists as defined in Clause 1.3 above. - "Distributors of Animal Medicines" means all intermediaries involved in supply and retail of veterinary medicines. - 1.4 "Participant" refers to NOAH member companies, and to those non-member companies who have agreed to abide by this Code. - 1.5 "SPC" means the Summary of Product Characteristics of a Marketing Authorisation. - "Data Sheet" means the traditional data sheet which is an abbreviated form of the SPC and contains all the essential information for the prescriber which is consistent with the SPC.
+Any changes to the SPC must, within 30 calendar days of approval by the relevant regulatory authority, be reflected in the Data Sheet, in the online NOAH Compendium of Data Sheets, and in any printed copies of the datasheet issued to the prescriber subsequent to the change in the SPC.
 In certain circumstances it may not be appropriate for the changes in the SPC to be reflected in the datasheet e.g. when the product or change has been approved but not yet placed on the market by the Marketing Authorisation holder.
 The NOAH Board has agreed that it considers data sheets to be Promotional Material in themselves, and thus within the scope of the Code.